MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-human-review.md

 A prompt injection attack occurs when a third-party takes advantage of the model's inherent trust in all input sources.
 The attacker injects a prompt into content that a legitimate user asks the AI solution to interact with, leading to a change in the AI solution's output, and potentially, its actions.

-For instance, consider a scenario where a citizen developer uses a prompt to formulate responses to customer complaints collected from various platforms such as emails, social media, or forums.
-An attacker could insert a prompt into the content from one of these sources.
-This scenario could deceive the model into generating a response that differs from the intended one.
-The response could be inappropriate, incorrect, or harmful.
-Incorrect information being dispatched to customers might negatively affect the company's reputation and customer relationships.
+Consider a scenario where a citizen developer uses a prompt to create responses to customer complaints collected from various platforms such as emails, social media, or forums.
+An attacker might insert a prompt into the content from one of these sources, deceiving the model into generating an unintended response.
+The response can be inappropriate, incorrect, or harmful.
+Sending incorrect information to customers might harm the company's reputation and customer relationships.

 ## Fabrication in AI models